Home/College Football

 Top Stories

 The Nittany Lions’ defense finished the season ranking 34th in total defense, 37th in scoring defense, 72nd in rushing defense, and 22nd in passing defense.
-The Lions unit was also ranked 40th in sacks and 94th in turnovers gained, but had a big-time trouble getting off the field on third down.
+The Lions unit was also ranked 40th in sacks and 94th in turnovers gained, and had big-time trouble getting off the field on third down.
 This made PSU ranked 95th in that category.

 ADVERTISEMENT